Brian-Masse/Echeveria/README.md

 ## **Change log for 1.1.0**

+### **New Features**

+- Added an 'auto fill from last log' to make the game logging process easier

 ### **Changes**

 - can no longer view the search page when viewing other user's profiles

+- any member in a group can edit it

+- certain text field only bring up a number pad keyboard

+- All textfields now dynamically respond to the keyboard, making them visible when entering text

 ### **Fixes**